Rich Cohen

 Rich Cohen (born July 30, 1968) is an American non-fiction writer.
 He is a contributing editor at Vanity Fair and Rolling Stone.
 He is co-creator, with Martin Scorsese, Mick Jagger and Terence Winter, of the HBO series Vinyl.
 His works have been New York Times bestsellers, New York Times Notable Books, and have been collected in the Best American Essays series.
-He lives in Ridgefield, Connecticut, with his four sons.
+He lives in Ridgefield, Connecticut, with his wife and children.

 He is not to be confused with Richard A. Cohen.

 Early life

-Cohen was born in Lake Forest, Illinois, and grew up in Chicago's North Shore suburb of Glencoe.
+Cohen was born into a Jewish family in Lake Forest, Illinois, and grew up in Chicago's North Shore suburb of Glencoe.
 He received his BA from Tulane University in 1990.
 His father, the negotiator Herb Cohen, grew up with the broadcaster Larry King; Cohen worked on King's CNN show for a short time after graduation.
 His sister, Sharon Cohen Levin, is an Assistant United States Attorney of the Southern District of New York.
 His brother, Steve Cohen, a former aide to New York governor Andrew Cuomo, is a partner at the law firm Zuckerman Spaeder in New York City.